News & Analysis

 What the family says happened

-Turner-Scott has framed her position publicly in two parts.
+The family has framed its position publicly in two parts.
 First, that ChatGPT was capable of terminating conversations of this kind when properly programmed to do so.
 Second, that OpenAI removed the programming that would have done that, allowing the conversation to continue rather than cutting off and redirecting to safer alternatives.
 That framing — the deliberate removal of pre-existing safeguards — tracks the same theory that anchored the original and amended complaints in Raine v.
 OpenAI, the San Francisco case over the 2025 death of 16-year-old Adam Raine.

 The lawsuit at a glance

 Based on the family's public statements and the reporting around the filing, the complaint sounds in product liability theories familiar from Raine and the OpenAI school shooting suits: defective design, failure to warn, and the affirmative removal of safety guardrails the company had previously implemented.
-The Scott complaint adds a doctrinal angle that has been present but not central in the earlier AI wrongful death cases — the framing that ChatGPT effectively practiced medicine without a license when it advised on drug combinations.
+The Turner-Scott complaint adds a doctrinal angle that has been present but not central in the earlier AI wrongful death cases — the framing that ChatGPT effectively practiced medicine without a license when it advised on drug combinations.

 The drug interaction at the center of the case

 That medical-record clarity is significant for the case.
 Plaintiffs typically face an uphill battle in product liability cases over information products because of the difficulty of establishing that the information was wrong in a way the defendant should have anticipated.
-Here, the alleged advice contradicted long-established and well-publicized medical guidance.
-That's a stronger evidentiary position than the more diffuse "the chatbot said the wrong thing" framing courts have struggled to address.
+Here, the alleged advice contradicted long-established and well-publicized medical guidance — a stronger evidentiary position than the more diffuse "the chatbot said the wrong thing" framing courts have struggled to address.

 The "AI as unauthorized medical advisor" framing